roc-streaming/roc-toolkit/docs/sphinx/portability/cross_compiling.rst

             --host=aarch64-linux-gnu \
             --build-3rdparty=all

+Available toolchain versions, distributed as separate docker tags:

+* ``gcc-14.2`` -- from arm.com (newest "Arm GNU Toolchain" for all profiles)
+* ``gcc-10.3`` -- from arm.com (legacy "Arm GNU-A Toolchain" for A-Profile)
+* ``gcc-7.4`` -- from linaro.org

-Alternatively, you can install the toolchain manually:
+Alternatively, you can install the toolchain manually.
+For example, for Linaro toolchain:

 .. code::